batoulk123/Excel-Dashboard/README.md

 2- Compare the sales by country using bar chart.

-3- which coffee type ordered more?
+3- Which coffee type ordered more?

 4- List Top 5 customers contributing the sales.